thebengeu/channely/APIDOC.md

 Take and store the access_token - this would be required for access to all protected API endpoints.

-Hitting this API endpoint generates and stores a new access_token.
+Hitting this API endpoint generates and stores a new access_token everytime.

 __Failures__:

 - If the clientSecret is wrong, the app will return a __403__ error.
 - If the username or password in HTTP Basic Auth fails, the app will return a __401__ error.

+# Client
+__This is NOT an official endpoint.__ Essentially the following endpoints are created to allow us to quickly perform CRUD on clients without mucking around the DB:

+    POST /clients //- creates a new client
+    GET /clients //- list all clientIDs and their clientSecrets DELETE /clients/:id //- deletes client with :id

+These endpoints __should be deleted or disabled__ when in production.

+_Note: clients are basically API consumer devices.
+So our iPad app should have a clientID + clientSecret, and a theoretical Android app would have a different pair._

 # User
 The user endpoints are for __getting__, __creating__ and __updating__ a user.